Mortichar/semi-modify-game-speed/README.md

 * Auto-cook: permanently unlocked Cook All button in the Cooking skill page
 * XHP script by Breakit

+Added in 0.1.1:
+* AutoCook by Unicue
+* AutoFish by BreakIt, Jarx, and Myself with added options: Max Mode (for use with fishing potions) and Chase Chests (fish treasure chests when spawned)
+* UI updates & more menu toggles, even for native Melvor sidebar sections like Other & Socials

 Thanks to everyone who writes scripts for Melvor and provides them to others!

 #### Temporary install